Research-Backed Learning

 What if I keep making the same mistakes?

 Characters track your mistakes and target them in drills.
-If patterns persist, try explaining the rule out loud.
+If a pattern persists, try explaining the rule out loud.
 Teaching cements understanding better than review.

 Ready to start speaking?